zehranrgi/udacity_cplusplus/README.md

 # udacity_cplusplus_intro

 There are 13 parts in the course.
-In the notebooks, there are some links for better understand the concepts and there are example codes to cover the usage of them.
+In the notebooks, there are some links for better understanding the concepts and there are example codes to cover the usage of them.

 [LESSON 1](https://github.com/zehranrgi/udacity_cplusplus/blob/main/intro_cplusplus_lesson1.cpp)
 The Basics